 Frost damage to outside pipes and brickwork

-Storm damage to things like gates, fences and plants
+Storm damage to gates, fences and plants

 Deliberate damage caused by you or anyone living in your home